mammasmias/ARTn-Plugin/README.md

 **First installation:**  Execute  the `patch-FIRE.sh` script (adds the FIRE minimization option to QE)

 **Install/update the ARTn-plugin**:
-First configure QE, then put correct paths of QE and ART in the Makefile, then run "make" to compile the libartn.a, and then run "make patch" to patch QE and make pw.
+First configure QE, then put correct paths of QE and ART in the environment variables file, then run "make" to compile the libartn.a, and then run "make patch" to patch QE and make pw.

 ## How to run ARTn: